kiliandangendorf/lc2mdl/README.md

 # lc2mdl
 This program assists you to convert LON-CAPA problem-files into Moodle-STACK xml-files.
-It comes with no guarentee, that the Moodle Stack problems will work.
+It comes with no guarantee, that the Moodle-Stack problems will work.
 Usually, you will have to do additional work by hand.

 It handles quite well:
 * Formularesponse